Our2020View/Our2020View.github.io/macerator.md

 <img src="/assets/6-oldlegswitchwirebundles.jpg"/>

 I removed the steel guard bracket protecting the auto-transfer switch on the electrical side of that locker bay, and drilled a couple of holes.
-A 1 and 1/4" hole saw provided the best clearance.
-This first one was 1 1/2", which was not ideal.
+A 1 and 1/4" hole saw provided the perfect clearance.
+This first one was 1 1/2", which was not ideal, but Ok.

 <img src="/assets/7-holesintheelectricalgaurd.jpg"/>

 The finished location for the 12V outlets makes them very accessible.

 <img src="/assets/8-inletsontheelectricalguardbracket.jpg"/>

+I hooked up all of the wiring for this mod using [quick connect spade terminals](https://www.canadiantire.ca/en/pdp/certified-16-14-awg-automotive-spade-terminal-10-stud-6-pk-0206911p.html#srp), and these worked out great because the coach wiring bundle connector accepted this type of insert.
+For the wireless side of the circuit, after finding a positive and negative terminal in one of the wire bundle blocks, all I had to do was insert the leads from the wireless switch into their respective terminals.
+For the "hot wired" 12V receptacle outlet, I just inserted the leads from the outlet directly into the other wire bundle block.
+This makes the top 12V outlet powered by the wireless switch, and the bottom 12V outlet powered full time.